 Kiri Camp is owned and run by Machaba Safaris.
 This company, which prides itself on welcoming clients to ‘the unedited Africa’, presently operates 11 safari camps and lodges across Botswana and Zimbabwe.
-Kiri is an excellent option for travellers who want to get well off the beaten track, and it combines nicely with either or both of Machaba’s other properties in the Delta – Gomoti Plains and Machaba Camp – or with the Zimbabwe properties.
+Kiri is an excellent option for travelers who want to get well off the beaten track, and it combines nicely with either or both of Machaba’s other properties in the Delta – Gomoti Plains and Machaba Camp – or with the Zimbabwe properties.
 Accommodation at Kiri is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, all activities, transfers between camp and the local airstrip, and a laundry service.
 The camp is open all year.

 ACCESS & LOCATION: